Build your own pergola

 Do I need a building permit to build a DIY pergola?

-Whether a building permit is required depends on the building regulations of the respective federal state and the dimensions of the planned pergola.
-In some federal states, pergolas up to a certain size do not require a permit.
-For example, in Lower Saxony, pergolas up to a floor area of 30 square meters do not require a permit, provided a minimum distance of 3 meters from the neighbor's border is maintained.
+Whether a building permit is required depends on the building regulations of your state and the dimensions of the pergola you plan to build.
+In some states, pergolas up to a certain size do not require a permit.
+For example, in some areas, pergolas up to 30 square meters in floor area do not require a permit as long as they maintain a minimum distance from neighboring property lines.

 How long does it take to assemble a PERGOLUX pergola?